atari-monk/cli_commands/docs/log_doc.md

 #### **Log Storage**

 -   Log files are stored in a `logs` directory within the application's data folder.
--   File names are dynamically generated based on the module name to ensure clarity and separation.
+-   Constants are defined that ensure loging of multiple commands to same log file 'log.task.log' to cli_tool data folder.
+Console logger has diffrent name than consoleFile logger, for them both to be cached in setup_logger function.

 ---